-Around 1870, Thomas Jury purchased the family farm at Tikorangi in North Taranaki.
-His family had emigrated from Cornwall in 1842, sailing into New Plymouth on the first settler ship, the William Bryan and originally settling on the western side in the area known as Omata.
+Around 1870, Thomas Jury purchased the farm at Tikorangi in North Taranaki.
+His family had emigrated from Cornwall in 1841, sailing into New Plymouth on the first settler ship, the William Bryan and originally settling on the western side in the area known as Omata.

-A legacy from Thomas are the avenues of rimu trees and Monterey pines (pinus radiata) which give the garden a majestic backbone today.
-The remnant of tightly clipped totara hedge also dates back over 100 years when it formed the boundary of the house gardens at the time.
+A memorable legacy from Thomas is the avenue of native rimu trees (Dacrydium cupressinum) which gives the garden a mature backbone today.
+The remnant of tightly clipped totara hedge (Podocarpus totara) also dates back over 110 years to when it formed the boundary of the house gardens at the time.

 Starting with an almost bare paddock, the near flat house gardens were constructed before Felix moved onto the sloping hillside behind, referred to as “the park”.
-Felix imported plants from all over the world, seeking to extend the boundaries of plant material which was being grown in New Zealand at the time.
-While some of the imported material thrived, others simply did not like the high humidity and lack of a winter chill.
+Felix imported plants from all over the world, seeking to extend the range of plant material beyond that which was available in New Zealand at the time.
+While some of the imported material thrived, there was a lot that simply did not like the high humidity and lack of a winter chill.
 In part, it was disappointment at the amount of new material which failed to thrive which provided the impetus for Felix’s plant breeding – seeking new plants which would perform well in the conditions.

 Finding he enjoyed gardening a great deal more than farming, Felix handed over the farm to his middle son as early as he could.
-In due course he subdivided the farm from the homestead and garden, settling the farm on his middle son and the house and garden on his youngest son, Mark.
+In due course, he subdivided the farm from the homestead and garden, settling the area that mattered most to him on his youngest son, Mark.

-Around 1982, Mark and Abbie returned to Taranaki and on discovering that the garden was to be theirs, settled nearby.
+In 1980, Mark and Abbie returned to Taranaki and Felix made known his plans to transfer the garden.
 Without a farm to provide an income to maintain the garden, it was necessary to find another means of earning a living.
 Mark started the nursery on the property, building it up from one wheelbarrow.
-He and Abbie worked alongside Felix in the garden until his death in 1996, when they moved into the family homestead.
+He and Abbie worked alongside Felix in the garden until his death in 1997, when they moved into the family homestead.

 Mark’s first major project was to redirect the stream through the park.
 Some eighty years earlier, his grandfather had straightened the stream, as tidy New Zealand farmers did at the time, to run along the boundary.
 The legacy of this was frequent flooding and boggy areas.
-Now the water is controlled by a weir with a flood channel to take excess water, and water once again wends its way through the park.
+Now the water is controlled by a weir and flood channel to take excess water, and water once again wends its way through the garden.